ameba23/harddrive-party/README.md

 ### Peer discovery

 There are 3 methods of peer discovery:
 - Manual connections by directly entering a peer's connection details using the UI.
-The connection details consist of IP address, port, NAT type and public key.
+The connection details consist of IP address, port, NAT type and a name derived from the public key.
+For example: `IndicRedWolf0rtRbD7b2` - here `IndicRedWolf` is derived from public key, and `0rRtbQ7b2` is the connection details.
 - 'Gossiped' connections by which peers who are already connected can pass on the details of others they are also connected to.
 - [Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is also used to find peers connected to the same local network.